OpenTOSCA/container/docs/DeveloperGuide.md

 If not installed already, download and install the most recent "Eclipse IDE for Java EE Developers" from http://www.eclipse.org/downloads .
-Install Eclipse by unpacking the downloaded archieve to a location of your choice.
+Install Eclipse by unpacking the downloaded archive to a location of your choice.

 ***